KanalSuleyman/Personal_Website_Old_2020_NLayered/README.md

-Based on the image of your solution structure, here is how we can enhance the **README** to reflect the folder structure and clarify the purpose of each project in your solution.

----

 # Personal_Website_Old_2020_NLayered

 This project is an unfinished personal website created in 2020 using **ASP.NET Core**, **Entity Framework Core**, and a **N-layered architecture**.
 It was designed to serve as both a **portfolio** and a **blog** site.
 The repository utilizes jQuery for client-side scripting and incorporates **AutoMapper** for object-object mapping between layers.